martin-braun/wp-base/app/public/wp-content/plugins/woocommerce-germanized/readme.txt

 * *Terms, Revocation, Privacy Policy* - Display checkboxes within your checkout to make sure customers agree to your conditions.
 * *Legal Checkboxes UI* - Adjust your legal WooCommerce checkboxes (e.g. terms & conditions) through a fluent user interface.
 * *Button Solution* - We adjust your checkout and submit button to comply with german button solution.
+* *Sell Food (Pro)* - Label your food (nutrients, ingredients, allergenic), sell deposit bottles, show the Nutri-Score.
 * *OSS compliance* - Germanized helps your WooCommerce shop to be compliant with the new One Stop Shop procedure
 * *Double opt-in (DOI) for Customers* - Make sure customers opted in while registering within your shop.
 Optionally disable checkout until the customer opted in.
 * *Tax Calculation for Shipping Costs and Fees* - Enable split tax calculation based on your WooCommerce cart taxes.
 * *Legal pages in Email Templates* - Attach legal pages content to certain WooCommerce e-mail templates.
 * *Trusted Shops Integration* - Integrate your Trusted Shops Products within your WooCommerce store
-* *Post, DHL and DPD (Pro) Integration* - Generate labels for shipments and returns right from your backend.
+* *Post, DHL, DPD (Pro) and GLS (Pro) Integration* - Generate labels for shipments and returns right from your backend.
 Offer preferred delivery services to your customers.
 * *Payment Gateway: SEPA direct debit* - Receive payments via direct debit.
 We've added a XML export to transfer payments to your bank.
 * *Payment Gateway: Pay by Invoice* - Allow certain customers to pay by invoice.
 Best integration with our PDF invoices feature (Pro).
 * *Online Revocation Form* - Allow customers to submit revocations by filling out a form on your revocation page.
 * *Sale Price Labels* - Prepend your WooCommerce sale prices by certain tags e.g. old price and new price.
 * *Differential Taxation* - Insert special notices for products which a differential taxed.
+* *Used Goods and Defective Copies* - Show defect descriptions on your product page and during checkout.
 * *WPML Support* - Germanized can be used with WPML.
 * *REST API Support* - Data added by Germanized is adjustable via the WooCommerce REST API (v2)
 * *Product CSV Import/Export* - We've extended the WooCommerce product CSV import and export to support our custom fields (e.g. unit price, delivery time etc.)